Sleepytale Logo

 Poem typeClassic nursery rhymesShort original poemsFunny poemsSleepytale

-What it isTime tested versesA few simple linesSilly, surprising rhymesRhyming bedtime stories and lullabies
+What it isTime tested versesA few simple linesSilly, surprising rhymesAI friend who makes new verse, stories, and songs

-Best forFamiliar favoritesThe youngest listenersGiggles and replaysA calm, personalized close
+Best forFamiliar favoritesThe youngest listenersGiggles and replaysVerse made for one child, any hour

 ScreenNoneNoneNoneScreen on or fully off